vmchale/project-init/README.md

   - pi does not (currently) fetch templates remotely.
   - pi uses logic-less templates, which are not as sophisticated as the [jinja](http://jinja.pocoo.org/) templates that cookiecutter uses.
   - pi is a work in progress.
-This might mean you run into some bugs.
+This might mean you end up missing a feature.

 Cool benchmarks (with Haskell's [bench](https://github.com/Gabriel439/bench)):